List of Zoey 101 characters: Lisa Perkins

-Lisa (Lisa Tucker) is Michael's girlfriend throughout Seasons 3 and 4.
+Lisa Perkins (Lisa Tucker) is Michael's girlfriend throughout Seasons 3 and 4.
 She first appears in "Michael Loves Lisa" and becomes Michael's girlfriend.
 Before dating Michael, she dated another boy, who ran away in fear when Chase's go-kart went out of control during Lisa and her boyfriend's picnic.
 She appears again in the episode "Hands on a Blix Van," breaking up and reuniting with Michael after he makes fun of her necklace, thinking that it is a necklace that Lisa, herself, said was horrible.
 She then appears in the final two episodes of the series, "Roller Coaster" and "Chasing Zoey."

 Wayne "Firewire" Gilbert

-Wayne (Allen Evangelista) is a tech geek in the science club.
+Wayne "Firewire" Gilbert (Allen Evangelista) is a tech geek in the science club.
 In "Robot Wars", his name is revealed to be Wayne Gilbert, and he gets upset when they do not call him "Firewire".
 He works on a robot which exceeds the maximum height of 36 inches, and therefore; has to use the robot without its 39-inch tall "hammer".
 He appears again helping Rebecca get revenge on Zoey, and also helps Michael and Logan to get revenge on Vince.
 He wants to be Ryan Seacrest.
 Quinn hates him, because he and his two friends Neil and Andrew (from "Robot Wars") would not let her join the science club, because she is a girl.
 His last appearance is in "Chasing Zoey", when he and his friends think the world is ending and run into the woods for safety, returning when they hear that Zoey is not going to the dance.

 Rebecca Martin

-Rebecca (Daniella Monet) is Chase's girlfriend at the start of Season 3.
+Rebecca Martin (Daniella Monet) is Chase's girlfriend at the start of Season 3.
 However, they break up because Rebecca hates Zoey and tries to tell Chase to stay away from her.
 Later in the episode "Zoey's Balloon" as revenge, Rebecca threatens to embarrass Zoey if she does not do whatever Rebecca says, such as wearing a banana costume and dancing "The Macalana" (a parody of the "Macarena", a song by Los del Rio) however, Zoey and her friends manage to thwart Rebecca.
 She was probably permanently expelled from the PCA for blackmailing Zoey.
 Rebecca only appears in Season 3.

 Brooke Margolin

-Brooke (Mariah Buzolin) becomes Mark's girlfriend.
+Brooke Margolin (Mariah Buzolin) becomes Mark's girlfriend.
 Mark breaks up with Quinn, finding he and Brooke share several common interests.
 Brooke is seen in three episodes of Season 4.
 Logan said that Brooke was "hot" when Quinn told Logan that Mark fell in love with Brooke.
 Brooke dumped Mark at the end of the Zoey 101 movie "Chasing Zoey", because he was not exciting.